 7. Turnip Rice or Turnip Noodles

-Turnips have such a delicious flavour and are full of vitamins and minerals with 1 serving containing 30% of your daily value for vitamin C!
+Turnips have such a delicious flavour and are full of vitamins and minerals with one serving containing 30% of your daily value for vitamin C!
 They're also naturally low in carbs with 1 cup having 6 grams of net carbs.

 You can turn turnips into rice by using a food processor or grater or into noodles by using a grater or vegetable spiralizer.